mysticentity/YugiohTournamentSoftware/README.md

 This is a work in progress, expect more updates in the future. extract all contents of the zip file and run .exe file to start.
-Pictures are a bit outdated and all of the options have been moved to submenu's of the toolbar.
+Pictures may be a bit outdated and all of the options have been moved to submenu's of the toolbar.